IndieOutreach/scrape-twitch-v2.0/README.md

  - convert tests.py to use argparse for consistency
  - move TimeLogs over to its own file timelogs.py and add functions for calculating stats from those logs
  - Add `reset_logs` function to Scraper so you can re-use the same Scraper instance between different scraping procedures and not double-up on log data
- - Create insights.py for drawing insights from streamers.csv data
  - Build controller for scraping in production - maybe a server that dispatches requests to threads?